 - Regular flea treatment - While fleas shouldn't be a problem to the immunocomprised person, they can transmit diseases to cats which are zoonotic.
 Speak to your veterinarian about the most suitable flea treatment products.
 See here for more information on flea treatment products.

-- Worm control - In addition to treating your cat for fleas, monthly worming products should also be given to your cat.
+- Worm control - In addition to treating your cat for fleas, worming products should also be given to your cat.

 - Keep pets indoors - This prevents your cat coming into contact with other animals carrying infection.
 This may be by social contact, fighting, or hunting.
 A number of diseases and parasites can be caught in cats who hunt.